django-cms/django-cms/cms/docs/installation.md

 Templates
 ---------

+If you don't have already a gettext stub in your settings.py put this in your settings.py after the imports:

+	gettext = lambda s: s

+This allows you to use gettext in the settings.py

 Add some template names you use and that have some placeholder templatetags present to your settings.py

 	CMS_TEMPLATES = (
     	('base.html', gettext('default')),
     	('2col.html', gettext('2 Column')),
     	('3col.html', gettext('3 Column')),
     	('extra.html', gettext('Some extra wired template')),
 	)

 For some template examples see the templates used in the example project

 a quick example: